-Please note: links contained in this post and elsewhere on my website may include affiliate links.
-When you make a purchase through these links, I may earn a commission at no additional cost to you.
+Links contained in this post and elsewhere on my website may include affiliate links.
+When you make a purchase through these links, I earn a commission at no additional cost to you.
 I only link to products and services that I love - and that I think you will love, too!

 A regular schedule

 If you’re like me, a regular schedule is really hard to keep.
-Especially if you do a lot of shift work or have littles at home that are less than thrilled about bedtime or waking up in the morning, your bedtime and getting up in the morning can vary wildly.
-But it’s important to let your body find as much of a natural rhythm as possible so that all of the important brain chemicals and hormones that help you get ready for bed can do their thing.
+Especially if you do a lot of shift work or have littles at home that are less than thrilled about bedtime, your routine can change from day to day.
+But it’s important to let your body find as much of a natural rhythm as possible.
+That way, all of the important brain chemicals and hormones that help you get ready for bed can do their thing.

 Turn down the lights

 Did you know that bright light can actually cue the body to feel awake by stimulating parts of the brain that regulate hormones and body temperature?
 It’s true.
 And before you protest that you always go to bed after the sun goes down, realize that bright TV, cell phones, and computer screens can have the same impact!
 So a little screen free time in the evening can be a good idea.

 Physical discomfort, even if it’s not more obvious distractions like pain, can keep you sleepless.
 Do what you can in the way of blankets to stay warm or cool enough, find pillows that don’t give you a crick in the neck, and try to set good boundaries on polite behavior from pets, children, or significant others that share your sleeping quarters.